Dynamics on flag manifolds: domains of proper discontinuity and cocompactness

 \section{Introduction}

-In this paper we study discrete isometry groups of symmetric spaces $X$ of noncompact type and higher rank, $\Gamma\subset\Isom(X)=G$.
-Our goal is two-fold: \begin{enumerate} \item We study the dynamics of the group $\Gamma$ on the ideal boundary (sphere at infinity) $\geo X$ of $X$, more precisely, on the (partial) flag manifolds $G/P$ associated to the group $G$.
-The main purpose is to identify geometrically domains of discontinuity in these flag manifolds and establish, under certain additional (RCA) assumptions on $\Ga$, the cocompactness of the $\Ga$-action on various domains. \item We compare in higher rank several notions related to classical geometric finiteness. \end{enumerate} The {\em conicality} of limit chambers emerges as a key notion connecting (1) and (2).

-We now discuss the two major themes and sets of results in detail.
-Along the way, we compare and contrast the higher rank theory with the discrete isometry groups of rank one symmetric spaces.
+Let $G$ be a noncompact semisimple Lie group with finite center.
+In this paper, we study the natural actions

+of discrete subgroups $\Ga<G$ on the (partial) flag manifolds $G/P$ associated to $G$.
+(Here, $P<G$ denotes a parabolic subgroup.)
+We are interested in aspects of the topological dynamics of the action of $\Ga$, notably in domains of proper discontinuity and criteria for the cocompactness on these (see Theorems~\ref{thm:pdmainintro}, \ref{thm:cocomainintro} and~\ref{thm:centintro} below).
+Our approach relies on the geometry of the associated symmetric space $X=G/K$ of noncompact type.
+The connection is established by the fact that the flag manifolds occur as the $G$-orbits in the visual boundary $\geo X$, that is, the boundary at infinity of the visual compactification $\ol X=X\sqcup\geo X$ of $X$.
+The results are essentially generalizations of the main results in the first version of this paper \cite{coco13}, however we adopt here a more dynamical viewpoint.
-For rank one symmetric spaces, i.e.\ when $X$ has strictly negative sectional curvature, there is a precise dynamical decomposition of $\geo X$:

-The action $G\acts\geo X$ on the sphere at infinity is transitive and has {\em convergence} dynamics, which means that every divergent sequence of isometries $g_n\to\infty$ in $G$ subconverges on the complement of one point in $\geo X$ locally uniformly to a constant map.
+If $\rank(X)=1$, equivalently, if $X$ has strictly negative sectional curvature, then the only flag manifold is $\geo X$ itself and the transitive action $G\acts\geo X$ has {\em convergence dynamics}.
+This means that divergent sequences in $G$ exhibit a certain attraction-repulsion behavior, namely they subconverge on the complement of one point in $\geo X$ locally uniformly to a constant map.
+More precisely, for a sequence $g_n\to\infty$ in $G$ there exist a subsequence $(g_{n_k})$ and (not necessarily distinct) points $\xi_{\pm}\in\geo X$ such that

-With respect to the $\Ga$-action, there is a decomposition of $\geo X$ into a (canonically defined) domain of discontinuity $\Om$ and the limit set $\La$.
-The action of $\Ga$ on $\Om$ is not always cocompact.
-It is cocompact if (but not only if) its extension to $X\cup\Om=\bar X-\La$ is cocompact, where $\bar X=X\cup\geo X$ denotes the visual compactification of $X$.
-The latter is, in rank one, equivalent to a series of other conditions (see section~\ref{sec:rank1}), including: